scottyla19/341-final/final-site/readme.md

 ### Test and Refine Desktop Layout
 Works on Chrome on the desktop.

+- Had to fix team member image to be an id so it will only work on the about page as the imgLeft class needed to be different on the about page and contact page.

 ### Test on Various Browsers and Finalize Website
 TODO